Members of the Chamber Economic Development Committee met with BVSC on October 30 2020.

 Council agree that there is a need for industrial land.

-Council indicated that they were in talks with three landowners about the possibility of creating more Industrial land.
+Council indicated that they were in talks with several landowners about the possibility of creating more Industrial land.

 Future Business Opportunities